August 14, 2014 Jayesh Sahasi

 No matter what business you’re in, it’s likely that your customers are increasingly tuning in to video content online.
 According to MarketingProfs, in the U.S., each person consumes an average of 19 hours of online video content each month.
 This trend is likely to increase – Cisco expects the number of people watching online videos to double to 1.5 billion by 2016.

 Videos are a great way to get a lot of information across succinctly, and research shows that video can hold attention longer than audio or text alone.
-In fact, according to ON24’s customer benchmarks data, live video events are watched for a 20% longer average duration than audio events.
+In fact, according to ON24’s customer benchmarks data, live video events are watched for 20 percent longer average duration than audio events.